1 May 2026: Section 21 is gone. Are you ready?

 Property Safety9 min read1 April 2026

 Not legal advice.
-England, Scotland, Wales and NI can differ on tenancy and enforcement detail; confirm your insurer and letting terms too.
+England, Scotland, Wales and Northern Ireland differ on detail; check your insurer and tenancy terms.

 • PAT does not replace an EICR.
 Both can be part of a sensible safety strategy.